Let's Fight for Tax Justice to Achieve Inclusive Growth

 The economy is a vast, intricate network of millions of individuals that buy and sell goods and services from each other.
 Think of a giant web of circles, connected organically by lines of volition.
 Each transaction is a mutually-agreed-upon exchange of value.
 For example, I can trade $6 for a carton of eggs.
 Most people see money as inherently valuable, but I believe that money is a resource.
 Before I spend the $6, it could be used to buy anything, whether that be a carton of eggs, 24 gumballs, or a jpeg of a monkey with a beanie hat.
 But the money only becomes tangibly valuable when it is realized to buy something that is valuable.

-But there are some extraordinarily wealthy people who are sitting on millions and millions of dollars of wealth, with no plans to use it.
-And I don't think it's out of greed or malice; it's simply the case that past some certain point, there's no longer anything to buy.
+But some extraordinarily wealthy people sit on vast fortunes with no plans to use them.
+It's not greed or malice β past a certain point, there's simply nothing left to buy.
 The biggest lie they teach you in economics class is this concept of "infinite demand."
 If billionaires really did have infinite demand, then I assure you they wouldn't be billionaires anymore.

 And it's not even "the economy of the 99% vs. the economy of the 1%."
 A vast amount of the wealth in the top 1% has no realistic expectation of ever being used for anything, so it is, by definition, not in the economy.
-If wealth is being hoarded, then it can't be used in the economy to impart realized, tangible value into the lives of millions of Americans.
+Hoarded wealth can't be used in the economy to improve the lives of millions of Americans.

 In a healthy economy, the money moves around.
 Yes, we all own money, but there is a social contract to it, too: Make sure you have a plan to realize the value of that money.
 I'm not about to collect my paycheck at work, then dig a hole in the ground and bury it under 6 feet of dirt and leave it there for 100 years.